 ESG Investing Factors:

 Business activities of some companies can have a negative impact on our ecosystem.
-With ESG investing, the focus is on picking companies working towards minimizing environmental risks and liabilities.
+With ESG investing, the focus is on picking companies which are working towards minimizing environmental risks and liabilities.
 This includes the conservation of the natural environment.
+The Environment factor in ESG investing covers:

 - Climate change and carbon emissions